Stampede (band): Reunion

 In 2006, Rock Candy Records re-released Stampede's last studio offering Hurricane Town (originally released by Polydor Records in 1983).
 The album consisted of all the original tracks re-mastered, and four bonus tracks from the Lautec catalogue, and featured a 16-page colour booklet with sleeve notes by journalists Malcolm Dome, Dante Bonutto and Derek Oliver, along with a foreword by Reuben Archer.

 On 2 January 2009, Reuben called Colin Bond and Laurence Archer with a view to reunite Stampede, and the first gig was staged at London's Embassy Club in Mayfair on 25 May 2009.
 After several gigs they made the unanimous decision to commence recording a new album.
 This was easier said than done as it soon transpired that the availability of each band member was impossible to schedule, and when Laurence became unavailable during a period in the recording schedule due to work commitments, Reuben brought in guitarists Rob Wolverson and Chris Clowsley to finish the job.
-Laurence and Reuben had written and recorded 5 tracks and Reuben with Rob and Chris along with original bassist Colin Bond and new drummer Steve Graystone completed the album.
+Laurence and Reuben had written and recorded five tracks; and Reuben with Wolverson and Clowsley along with original bassist Colin Bond and new drummer Steve Graystone, completed the album.
 The album, entitled A Sudden Impulse was recorded at Track 21 Studios in Weston-super-Mare, Dartington Hall Studios in Devon, and Mad Hat Studios in Wolverhampton.
 With the new album nearly completed Stampede's first live appearance was in 2010 at Birmingham's Meltdown Festival where they were main support to headliner Blaze Bayley.

-The new album was released on Rock Candy Records on 9 May 2011 to much critical acclaim, the single "Having Fun" being released a month prior to the album.
+The new album was released on Rock Candy Records on 9 May 2011 to critical acclaim, the single "Having Fun" being released a month prior to the album.

-Stampede have since been announced for more live dates throughout 2011, including Festival appearances at Devon Rox in Exeter and Hard Rock Hell V in Prestatyn, and are currently scheduled to record the second comeback album for release in 2012.

-On 29 September in Wolverhampton, Stampede will be playing at the Denim and Leather NWOBHM festival at the Slade Rooms alongside Praying Mantis, Weapon, Gaskin and Agincourt.
+Stampede have since completed live dates throughout 2011, including Festival appearances at Devon Rox in Exeter and Hard Rock Hell V in Prestatyn, and were scheduled to record the second comeback album for release in 2012.
+Such a recording has yet to appear.
+On 29 September 2012 in Wolverhampton, Stampede played at the Denim and Leather NWOBHM festival at the Slade Rooms alongside Praying Mantis, Weapon, Gaskin and Agincourt.